 Look at the latest articles on the wire about paying off debt and you'd think we've stumbled across the greatest discovery since Einstein declared that e=MC2.
 How do I determine which loan to pay off first?
 The good news is the cash flow index method is a tool that makes the process simple and effective.
 Read on...
 Debt sucks.
-And anymore, we get saddled with negative … [Read more...] about Cash Flow Index: Which Loan to Pay off First?
+And anymore, we get saddled with negative … [Read more...] about What Is the Cash Flow Index?

 Personal Finance 101

 Learn how to make the best decisions when it comes to your hard-earned money.
 When you make smart money decisions, you tee yourself up for goals including early retirement.
 Learn how to invest, how to avoid keeping up with the Joneses, and how to raise kids without breaking the bank!

 Welcome back to work, everyone!
 Oh yes, the day after Labor Day marks the beginning of a long slog to winter, complete with darkening days, chillier winds, and moodier moods at the office.
 We all know student loans suck.
 So let's get back to school and learn how to pay those sucker offs!
 Today, I'm excited to introduce Josh, a brand new FIRE blogger over at MoneyLifeWax.com. … [Read more...] about Student Loans Suck (But Action Equals Freedom)

 A couple of years back, we were sitting on roughly $135,000 in student loan debt.
 Are you in a similar place and curious about how to pay off student loans fast?
 Read on...
 The silver lining of student loan debt is that it wouldn't be there if you hadn't received some form of education.
 Ideally, you got a degree and landed a job a little easier because of it.
 So often, it … [Read more...] about How to Pay off Student Loans FAST